whatwg/meta/CONTRIBUTING.md

 ## Pull requests

 Leave the **Allow edits from maintainers** option enabled to allow reviewers to fix trivial issues directly on your branch rather than needing to write review comments asking you make the edits.
 For more details, see [Improving collaboration with forks](https://github.com/blog/2247-improving-collaboration-with-forks) in the GitHub Blog.

 ## Tests

-For normative changes, a corresponding [web-platform-tests](https://github.com/w3c/web-platform-tests) PR is highly appreciated.
+For normative changes, a corresponding [web-platform-tests](https://github.com/w3c/web-platform-tests) pull request (PR) is needed.
 The author and reviewer can be different from the PR for the standard.
 If current behavior is unclear, writing tests first can help inform the discussion.
 Typically, both PRs will be merged at the same time.

 To be clear, a test PR with changes that conflict with the standard cannot land before the corresponding standard is changed.